Lamar Jackson Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- Jackson threw a touchdown pass twice over those matchups against the Steelers, and threw multiple TD passes against them one time.
+- Jackson threw a touchdown pass two times over those contests against the Steelers, and threw multiple TD passes against them one time.

-- The Steelers are allowing 251.9 passing yards per game this season, the NFL's 14th-ranked pass defense.
+- The 251.9 passing yards the Steelers give up per game makes them the NFL's 14th-ranked pass defense this season.

-- The Steelers have allowed 16 passing TDs this season (1.5 per game), ranking them 10th among NFL defenses.
+- The Steelers have given up 16 touchdowns through the air (1.5 per game).
+They are 10th in the NFL in that category.

 Recent Performances